AgonConsole8/agon-docs/docs/MOS-API.md

 ### `0x39`: mos_getdirforpath

 Get the directory for a given path
-This function works with strings only - it resolves path prefixes for the given index
+This function works with strings only - it resolves path prefixes for the given index, but does not check whether the path actually points to a valid file or directory.
+The index is used which prefix to use when the path prefix variable contains multiple options.

 Parameters:

 - `HL(U)`: Pointer to the path to get the directory for
-- `DE(U)`: Pointer to the buffer to store the directory in (optional - omit for count only)
+- `IX(U)`: Pointer to the buffer to store the directory in (optional - omit for count only)
-- `BC(U)`: Length of the buffer
+- `DE(U)`: Length of the buffer
-- `A`: Search index
+- `C`: Search index

 Returns:

 - `A`: Status code
-- `BC(U)`: Length of the directory path
+- `DE(U)`: Length of the directory path

 ### `0x3A`: mos_getleafname